 The elements are treated naturally as symbolic carriers of certain features.
 How do doshas’ activities manifest in the body?

 An example of Vata’s activity in the body is blood flow, breathing, transmission of nerve impulses, excretion.
-The emotions associated with this dosha are enthusiasm, ability of adaptation to changes, but also tension, anxiety, and a tendency to blame oneself.
+The emotions associated with this dosha are enthusiasm, ability to adapt to changes, but also tension, anxiety, and a tendency to blame oneself.

 Pitta, the power of fire and transformation, allows digestion of food and intellectual „digestion” of life experiences.
 Pitta literally means „the one who cooks or transforms.”
 It is responsible for body temperature and eyesight.
 Bravery, willpower, courage are the manifestations of a balanced Pitta.
 Irritation, impatience, criticism are its darker sides.